 Inspire your local advertisers with these holiday ad campaigns for fall.

 Local businesses and your community may also be hosting Oktoberfest events, and they’ll want to create some buzz.
 Video ads would work nicely for this holiday, showing high-quality images of beer and fun.
-These would work well for OTT/CTV, social media and TV.
-Complementing them with radio spots would expand the reach of the message.
+These would be great for OTT/CTV, social media and video ads.
+Complementing them with radio spots would expand the message’s reach.

 Fall Harvest and Pre-Halloween